dsp-uga/Project-1-Naive-Bayes-classification/README.md

 There are two branches of the codes:
 1. master: Which contains codes created-updated by Maulik and Aishwarya.
 How to run:  $SPARK_HOME/bin/spark-submit  <Project-Home>/gru/p1/run.py
 Bugs : The large dataset runs crashes on small machines.
+The parameter for the data-set is hardcoded and should be converted to command-line argument.

 2. test-1 : Which contains codes created-updated by Raunak and Aishwarya.
 How to run: